CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Introduction

-We integrated the CQS framework as part of the standard Kotlin Coroutines library and used it to implement several fundamental synchronization primitives.
-To validate performance, we implemented \sqs{} on the JVM and compared it against the state-of-the-art \texttt{AbstractQueuedSynchronizer} framework in Java~\cite{lea2005java}, which aims to solve the same problem, and, to our knowledge, is the only practical abstraction that provides similar semantics.
-In addition, we compared against the Kotlin Coroutines library implementations for specific primitives.
+\paragraph{Evaluation.} We integrated the CQS framework as part of the standard Kotlin Coroutines library and used it to implement several fundamental synchronization primitives.
+To validate performance, we implemented \sqs{} on the JVM for native threads and compared it against the state-of-the-art \texttt{AbstractQueuedSynchronizer} framework in Java~\cite{lea2005java}, which aims to solve the same problem, and, to our knowledge, is the only practical abstraction that provides similarly general semantics.
 We present different versions of mutex and semaphore, barrier and count-down-latch primitives, and two versions of blocking pools.
-Our algorithms outperform existing implementations in almost all scenarios, and are often faster by orders of magnitude.
+Our algorithms outperform existing implementations in almost all scenarios and are sometimes faster by orders of magnitude.

-In particular, our semaphore implementation outperforms the standard Java solution up to \texttt{4x} when the number of threads does not exceed the number of permits, and up to \texttt{90x} in a highly-contended scenario.
-Compared to the current, well-optimized mutex implementation in Kotlin Coroutines, our solution is \texttt{10\%} faster on average and up to \texttt{40\%} faster on large numbers of threads.
-For the count-down-latch implementation, our solution shows an up to \texttt{7x} speedup compared to the Java library, while the barrier synchronization is faster by up to \texttt{4x}.
-For blocking pools, which share a limited set of resources, our presented solutions are faster than the Java library implementation by up to \texttt{150x}.
+In particular, our semaphore implementation outperforms the standard Java solution, which is implemented via \texttt{AbstractQueuedSynchronizer}~\cite{lea2005java}, up to \texttt{4x} in the uncontended case where the number of threads does not exceed the number of permits, and up to \texttt{90x} in a highly-contended scenario.
+For the count-down-latch implementation, our solution shows up to \texttt{7x} speedup compared to the Java library, while the barrier synchronization is faster by up to \texttt{4x}.
+For blocking pools, which share a limited set of resources, our approach is faster than the Java library implementation by up to \texttt{150x}.
 In some cases, the \emph{fair} synchronization primitives we present even outperform the \emph{unfair} variants in the Java standard library.
-Our result analysis shows that these improvements come mainly because of the superior scalability of our design.
+Finally, results show that the cancellation support of CQS is more efficient than the one of the \texttt{AbstractQueuedSynchronizer} framework.
+Our analysis shows that these improvements come mainly because from the superior scalability of our design.

-\paragraph{Related Work.} At the algorithmic level, our CQS implementation builds on ideas from both the classic Michael-Scott queue~\cite{michael1996simple} and the highly-efficient LCRQ queue design of Afek and Morrison~\cite{LCRQ}.
-The latter was also used by Izraelevitz and Scott~\cite{izraelevitz2017generality} to build blocking synchronous queues, and by Koval et al.~\cite{DBLP:conf/europar/KovalAE19} to build channels.
-The CQS supports much more general semantics, requiring significant changes to the design, in particular to support cancellations.
-To our knowledge, the only abstraction that provides similar semantics is the \texttt{AbstractQueuedSynchronizer} in Java~\cite{lea2005java}, which, however, we outperform significantly.